 Overall, the whole Y Combinator application was a great process that got me to think about all aspects of the project.
 Useful feedback from the YC partners was the cherry on top.

-Get Sentien Audio now on Indiegogo.
+Explore Sentien Audio.
 The open-ear headset that merges offline and online realities.

 This post was a collaboration between Imrich Valach and Liz Windsor.